 Festival of Rosé Wines Pink Day 2017 – Report!

-An unusual sight - Mimara Museum in Zagreb filled with pink exhibits.
+An unusual sight –the Mimara Museum in Zagreb filled with pink exhibits.
 If you ask us, we like exhibits that we can drink.
 That was the case at the fifth Pink Day.
-The organisers of this event from Women on Wine, numerous women winemakers and visitors have made sure to be dressed in pink for the occasion, as if this colour was reserved only for women.
+The organisers of this event from Women on Win are numerous women winemakers, and visitors have made sure to be dressed in pink for the occasion, as if this colour was reserved only for women.

 Winemakers with pink details, ties or shirts joined the pink euphoria.
 Certainly, the content of tasting glasses was also breaking prejudices.